zNaLa/docs/docs/FAQ.md

 ### Can I save or create playlists with Rythm?
 No, unfortunately Rythm doesn't have a built-in feature to store playlists.
 But wait, there are a few solutions to this:
-  - You can do `!grab` to save the current playing song into Rythm's private messages.
+  - You can do `!grab` to save the current playing song into Rythm's direct messages.
   - You can save playlists from supported music sites and play them through Rythm.
 (See List of supported music sites below)

 ### What music sites does Rythm currently support?